Go To Main Content Area

 :::

-Enlightening by Education, Upholding Social Relations: The Confucianist View of Painting's Primary Role
+Enlightening through Education, Upholding Social Relations: The Confucianist View of Painting's Primary Role

 The 9th century art historian Zhang Yanyuan emphasized that the most important function of painting was to "enlighten through education and uphold social relations."
 The exhibition objects in this section reflect how these ideas were historically put into practice.
 Narrative paintings such as The Twenty-Four Paragons of Filial Piety and Yuan An Lying Down in a Snowstorm were used to instill views on ethics and proper social relationships in the general public.
 Meanwhile, works such as The Mirror of Emperorship Illustrated Handbook and Wei Bin Fishing were intended to inspire rulers to learn from others and follow their example.
 The continued depiction of stories of loyalty, filial piety, integrity, and righteousness by artists across different time periods reflects such Confucian cultural ideals filtered through time and passed down through generations.